PROGRAM CANCELED FOR SUMMER 2020

 Examples of past internships:

-- Assist supervisor in the international operations department in working with the different restaurant's chains
+• Assist the supervisor in the international operations department for restaurant chains

-- Create a press kit of the latest company music and art editions while developing new content for company website and planning events
+• Create a press kit of the latest company music and art editions while developing new content for the company website and planning events

 Arts & Media